J.D. with Honors,

-John C. Kuzenski joined the faculty of Poole College of Management in 2015, after spending most of the prior 25 years in higher education on the faculties of Vanderbilt University, Louisiana State University, The Citadel and North Carolina Central University.
-From 2003 to 2013, he served as an Adjunct Assistant Professor in the NC State Department of Political Science, and also brings management experience as a Divisional Assistant Director from the NC Department of Revenue to his current appointment.
-Professor Kuzenski is admitted to the Bars of North Carolina and the District of Columbia, in addition to federal admissions to all district courts in North Carolina, U.S. Courts of Appeals for the Fourth, Fifth and D.C.
+John C. Kuzenski joined the faculty of Poole College of Management in 2015, after spending most of the prior 25 years as a professor and administrator in higher education.
+From 2003 to 2013, he served as an adjunct Assistant Professor in the NC State Department of Political Science, emphasizing his longstanding service to and affection for the university.
+Kuzenski brings management experience as a divisional Assistant Director from the NC Department of Revenue and several nonprofit organizations to the college.
+He is admitted to the Bars of North Carolina and the District of Columbia, in addition to federal admissions to all district courts in North Carolina, U.S. Courts of Appeals for the Fourth, Fifth and D.C.
 Circuits, and the Supreme Court of the United States.
-Since 2008, he has been General Counsel for Pi Sigma Alpha, The National Political Science Honor Society (Washington, DC), and has served as consulting counsel for a number of other national honor society organizations.
-He has created, served as CEO or on the Board of and/or volunteered legal services for a number of Triangle-area and national nonprofit organizations as well, mostly in the educational and animal welfare sectors.
+Since 2008, he has served as pro bono General Counsel for Pi Sigma Alpha, The National Political Science Honor Society (Washington, DC), and routinely consults other national honor society organizations on transactional business matters and risk management.

 - Kuzenski, John C. 2009.
 “Dilemmas of Redistricting in a Partial-Coverage VRA State: An Empirical Reconsideration of the North Carolina Supreme Court’s Stephenson Opinion.”
 15 Widener L. Rev. 197 (Fall 2009).